Jumballaya/CPP-Mastery/logs/week-01.md

+## Theme of the week

+RAII and object ownership

 ## What did I learn?

 - Templates are powerful and can help reduce allocations, but can also increase overhead due to dynamic dispatch and virtual table lookup.